fundapps/TechDocs/README.md

 ## Base URI

-If your Rapptr installation is available at <https://%company%.fundapps.co/> the URI from which your API is available is <https://%company%-api.fundapps.co/>.
-Ditto, staging api is available at <https://%company%-staging-api.fundapps.co/>
+If your Rapptr installation is available at <https://%company%.fundapps.co/>, your API URI is available at <https://%company%-api.fundapps.co/>.
+Same rule applies for your staging API, available at <https://%company%-staging-api.fundapps.co/>.
 All requests made to our API must be over HTTPS.

 ## Authentication